dj1411/HabitChart/www/quality/test_funational.md

 # Add Habit
 - new modal should open with text entry field with an add and cancel button
 - clicking cancel should go to main page
+- Clicking submit/enter on invalid data should stay on the modal
-- clicking add should add a new row with all checkboxes unchecked
+- clicking submit should add a new row with all checkboxes unchecked
 - pressing enter should also add the habit
 - new habit should be saved on exit
 - new row checkbox status should be saved